UUoocl/Transparent-Google-Slides/README.md

 In Google Slides set the background color to #ABCDEF.
 The script looks for the color code #ABCDEF when removing the background.

+### Add notes

+Double brackets "{{ }}" are used to indicate which Scene to switch too.
+For Example, add the note {{Scene 1}} to switch to an OBS scene named "Scene 1".

+Other text can be in the notes section.
+The brackets can appear any where in the notes.

 ### Publish the Slides

 To Publish your slides, click 'file --> Share --> Publish to web'